Key Dates

 Activity Statements

-Due date for small business clients (up to $10 million turnover) who report GST monthly and lodge electronically to lodge and pay monthly activity statements for December 2024.
+Due date to lodge and pay monthly activity statements for April 2025.
 Tax obligations that may be payable include:

-- PAYG instalment for December 2024 for monthly PAYG instalment payers.
+- PAYG instalment for April 2025 for PAYG monthly PAYG instalment payers.

 Activity Statements